by Texas Homesteader ~

 Soft-serve texture is achieved right out of the ice cream machine, a little firmer texture with an hour or so stint in the freezer.
 And even firmer with more freezer time.

-But I love a recipe that includes only fresh peaches, sugar, cream, milk & vanilla.
-I’m a big fan of simplicity, aren’t you??
+Gotta love it – I’m a big fan of simplicity, aren’t you??

 Making Ice Cream Was Complicated In My Childhood